Officer, once beaten by colleagues, to lead Boston police

 Cox joined the Boston Police Department in 1989 and rose through the ranks over the years, becoming part of the command staff and running various units of the force.

-Cox, who is Black, was working undercover in plainclothes in January 1995, when his fellow officers mistook him for a suspect in a fatal shooting and severely beat him.
+Cox was working undercover in plainclothes in January 1995 when his fellow officers mistook him for a suspect in a fatal shooting and severely beat him.
 Cox was left bloody and beaten on the ground, and said the officers later tried to cover it up.

 Cox said it was a “tough time,” but that he chose to stay in the department and improve things instead of walking away from a job he loved.